 Losing access to your cryptocurrency wallets can be quite costly.
 So it's important to back up them regularly.
 In many cases, this is achieved by simply backing up wallet.dat files or seed phrases.
-Essentially, seed phrases play a very similar role to private keys but are generally easier to manage.
-If you opted for password encryption, remember to back up your password as well.
+Essentially, a seed phrase works like a root key that generates and gives access to all keys and addresses in a crypto wallet.
+Also, if you opted for password encryption, remember to back up your password as well.

 Crypto wallets are an integral part of using Bitcoin and other cryptocurrencies.
 They are one of the basic pieces of infrastructure that make it possible to send and receive funds through blockchain networks.
 Each wallet type has its advantages and disadvantages, so it's crucial to understand how they work before moving your funds.